FabianGosebrink/AngularDays-Kickstart/readme.md

 #### Use Async Pipe

-Use the `async` pipe instead of manually subscribing and unsubscribing.
+Use the `async` pipe instead of manually subscribing.

 **Instead of:**
 ```ts